2019–20 Basketball Bundesliga

 The 2019–20 Basketball Bundesliga, known as the easyCredit BBL for sponsorship reasons, was the 54th season of the Basketball Bundesliga (BBL), the top-tier level of professional club basketball in Germany, held from 24 September 2019 to 28 June 2020.
 The defending champion was Bayern Munich.

 Alba Berlin won the final tournament and their ninth title.

 Due to the COVID-19 pandemic the league postponed matchday 23 and monitored the situation.
 On 25 March, the league was suspended until 30 April.
-The season will be finished with ten teams playing at a neutral venue.
+The season was finished with ten teams playing at a neutral venue.

 Teams

 Team changes

 This was the first season in which teams were required to have a minimum budget of €3 million and a minimum equity of €250,000.
 Seventeen clubs obtained a license for this season.

 Hamburg Towers were promoted to the BBL after winning the 2018–19 ProA, while Nürnberg Falcons were promoted as runner-up but were unable to obtain a license.
 Eisbären Bremerhaven and Science City Jena were relegated.